myklemykle/stateless/README.md

 The other contract in this repo, `stub`, provides a stub implementation of `list_minters()` for sandbox testing.

-[![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/myklemykle/stateless/tree/milestone1_gitpod)
+To build and test automatically in your browser, [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/myklemykle/stateless/tree/milestone1_gitpod)

 ## Requirements: